 Rich has had a history of community involvement over the years supporting many organizations.
 Since retiring, he has continued to represent NRG Energy in the community with the SIEDC Business Council and various not-for-profit and charities such as the March of Dimes, Staten Island Museum, Staten Island Children’s Museum, The Billion Oyster Project, Boy Scouts and the Chamber of Commerce, to name a few.
 He currently serves on the Board of Directors at A Very Special Place and the Greenbelt Conservancy.

 New York City Parks

 NYC Parks Greenbelt Administrator

 George Bramwell, Esq.

-We remember our friends, Paul E. Eklof, Bradford Greene and Kathleen Vorwick, board members who have passed away.
+We remember our friends, Paul E. Eklof, Bradford Greene, Elizabeth Seder, Elaine and Kevin Sheehy, and Kathleen Vorwick, board members who have passed away.
 Their contributions to the Greenbelt Conservancy are lasting and substantial.